younglululu/CAFE/README.md

 The purple area contains the key to visualize the relationship among the input sequences using different approaches.
 Specifically,  CAFE provides four types of visualized downstream analysis, including heatmap, two dimensional projection using principal coordinate analysis (PCoA), network display, and sequence clustering into a dendrogram by using the neighbour-joining algorithm.
 Each analysis is shown in the respective tabbed window.

-Usage Example of Graphical User Interface
+An Usage Example of Graphical User Interface
 ------------------------